ChrisPham-0502/Public_Relations_Department_Analysis/README.md

 # Prediction with Naive Bayes model
-This project helps you know how to use the Naive Bayes model to predict your target and comparise its performance with Logistic Regression.
+This project will help you know how to use the Naive Bayes model to predict your target and comparise its performance with Logistic Regression.
+Hope you'll find something helpful for your knowlegde and job here.